 The set of available counters will be output as a set of syslog messages.
 This output is periodic, with the interval being configurable (default is 5 minutes).
 Be sure that your configuration records the counter messages (default is syslog.=info).
-Besides logging to the regular syslog stream, the module can also be configured to write statistics data into a (local) file.

-When logging to the regular syslog stream, impstats records are emitted just like regular log messages.
+The impstats records are emitted just like regular log messages.
 As such, counters increase when processing these messages.
 This must be taken into consideration when testing and troubleshooting.